MasD91/Battleships/README.md

 1. The code has been tested on various scenarios to ensure correct behavior and accurate gameplay.
 2. I have tested for incorrect input data eg, the number being greater or smaller than the grid requirements and only being able to input numbers and not words.
+3. All features of game can be seen tested in features section above.

 ## Known Issues